JadeCong/JadeCong.github.io/contents/podcasts/example-podcast.md

 ---
-layout: page
+layout: post
-title: Example Resume
+title: Example Podcast
 description: >
-  This is an example that how to make a page-type resume post.
+  This is an example that how to create a podcast post.
 hide_description:
 image:
   path: